 Absolutely.
 Two years ahead of its launch, Mercedes-Benz sent a number of W123s around the world for testing, including faraway places such as South America and Africa.
 To this day, you’ll find them enjoying active service as cheap-to-maintain runabouts and taxis in many corners of the globe.
 A couple of years ago, it was estimated that some 55,000 W123s could be found operating as taxis in Morocco.

 It’s a surprisingly easy car to drive, with superb all-round visibility and a feeling of lightness, which is unexpected for a vehicle of this type and era.
 Our test car weighs a relatively featherlight 1,360kg, which is a shade lighter than a new Mercedes-Benz A-Class.
 Don’t expect infotainment screens, iPod connectivity and head-up displays.
 Do expect a comfortable and relaxed drive to work.

 You’re also spoilt for choice when it comes to the choice of bodystyle.
-At launch, the W123 was available as a saloon and coupe (CE), but in 1977, Mercedes-Benz launched its first estate car, known as the T, for Tourism and Transport.
+At launch, the W123 was available as a saloon and coupe (CE), but in 1977, Mercedes-Benz launched its first estate car, known as the T, for Touring and Transport.
 The internal designation was S123, with the S standing for Stationswagen.
 Today, the T is the most sought-after model, not least because it can provide reliable everyday transport for growing families.

 Mercedes-Benz W123: how much should I pay?